-- e.
-It has no significant bias (i.e., it is not significantly optimistic or pessimistic), except when provisions for adverse deviation are included and disclosed under section 3.5.1, or when alternative assumptions are used for the assessment of risk. - 3.6.1 Reasonable Assumption Based on Future Experience or Market Data-The actuary should develop a reasonable economic assumption based on the actuary's estimate of future experience, the actuary's observation of the estimates inherent in financial market data, or a combination thereof.
-Examples of how the actuary may observe estimates from financial market data include the following: - a. comparing yields on inflation-indexed bonds to yields on equivalent noninflation-indexed bonds as a part of estimating the market's expectation of future inflation; - b. comparing yields on bonds of different credit quality to determine market credit spreads; - c. observing yields on U.S. Treasury debt of various maturities to determine a yield curve free of credit risk; and - d. examining annuity prices to estimate the market price to settle pension obligations.
+- a. comparing yields on inflation-indexed bonds to yields on equivalent noninflation-indexed bonds as a part of estimating the market's expectation of future inflation; - b. comparing yields on bonds of different credit quality to determine market credit spreads; - c. observing yields on U.S. Treasury debt of various maturities to determine a yield curve free of credit risk; and - d. examining annuity prices to estimate the market price to settle pension obligations.

 The items listed above, as well as other market observations or prices, include estimates of future experience as well as other considerations.
 For example, the difference in yields between inflation-linked and non-inflation-linked bonds may include premiums for liquidity and future inflation risk in addition to an estimate of future inflation.
-The actuary may want to adjust estimates based on observations to reflect the various risk premiums and other factors such as supply and demand for tradable bond or debt securities that might be included in market pricing.
+The actuary may want to adjust estimates based on observations to reflect the various risk premiums and other factors (such as supply and demand for tradable bond or debt securities) that might be reflected in market pricing.